 Focus on...Diversity & Inclusion

-Our mission at Manchester Digital is to help end inequality and increase diversity in the technology and digital sector.
+One of our missions at Manchester Digital is to help end inequality and increase diversity in the technology and digital sector.
 We hope to inspire and encourage more individuals from a diverse background to consider careers in technology and digital.

 How would you describe your culture and behaviour in your current teams?

-Do you have D&I objectives in place?
+Do you have Diversity and Inclusion objectives in place?

 What are your areas of focus and what initiatives are you working on?